Banded knifefish: Appearance

 G. carapo reaches up to 76 cm in total length, but it rarely surpasses 42 cm and depending on exact population average is 15-26 cm.
 In a study where two breeding males were located one was 18 cm long and the other 33.5 cm.
 It is brown with an oblique banded pattern.
 The strength and details of this pattern varies, both individually and depending on region.
 There are also some morphometric variations depending on location.
 A review found that these were insufficient for recognizing the populations as separate species, but did recommend recognizing them as subspecies: G. c. carapo (French Guiana and Suriname), G. c. australis (Río de la Plata basin), G. c. caatingaensis (Parnaíba river basin), G. c. madeirensis (upper Madeira river basin), G. c. occidentalis (Western Amazon, and Rio Negro and Essequibo river basins), G. c. orientalis (Eastern Amazon) and G. c. septentrionalis (Orinoco river basin and Trinidad).

 Behavior

 This species, as with all Gymnotiformes, is an electric fish that has the capability to generate weak electric charges, and then measure the disturbance in the field of electricity created.
 This system is used for navigation, finding prey and communicating with other G. carapo.
 They are highly territorial and will react aggressively if detecting the electric field of another individual of their species.
 However, they are not able to generate a strong electric field that can be used for incapacitating prey or enemies, like the related electric eel.

-G. carapo are nocturnal and eat benthos, such a worms, insects, crustaceans, small fish and plant material.
+G. carapo are nocturnal and eat benthos, such as worms, insects, crustaceans, small fish and plant material.

 The male takes care of the young by mouth brooding, and making and watching over a "nest", a depression in the bottom where the female lays the eggs.